NikhilG50/NikhilG50/README.md

 ### Hello 👋

-🤔 I’m looking for a job in Data science/Python development.
+🤔 I’m looking for a full time job in Data science/Python development.
 (Feel free to rech me out if you like my profile)